leimingyu/trans_kernel_model/README.md

 <image src="Figs/mem_mem_2cke_model.png" height="350px">

 For this case, the ground truth is 0.309537 ms, our model prediction is 0.336481 ms. We overstimate the runtime with an error of 8.7%.

+### algo for h2d transfer
+For the 1st stream, check the h2d has overlap with other stream h2d.
+If no overlapping, start the next h2d or other api.

+If there is overlapping with another stream, we need to update the h2d timing for both streams (extend / offset the prolonged runtime for all the api call).

+After that, check during the updated interval of 1st stream h2d, whether there is another stream h2d (going through all the other stream info).

+If not, we will prioritize the ongoing h2d stream and find the earliest running h2d.
+Start the overlapping prediction again.